 The holidays are here and there are a ton of fun events around the bay area to help get you in the mood.
-Here is a roundup of some of the month’s highlights:
+Here is a roundup of the best kid friendly San Francisco events in December 2016:

 Puglia & Basilicata were not on my wanderlust wishlist, mostly because I didn’t know much about it, until Mr. H was asked to give a talk there.
 If you think about Italy in the shape of a boot, Puglia is the region of Italy that is the “bootheel” (ie. the eastern coast of southern Italy); Basilicata is the “instep” (ie. inland southern Italy).
 Puglia & Basilicata do not have the famous sites that some of the other areas of Italy have, so is a lot less touristed than the rest of Italy, which is exactly why it is so wonderful.
 With scenic cobblestone lined historic centers in every town, wine that is cheaper than water (no, really!), AMAZING Italian food, and beautiful Mediterranean beaches, Puglia/Basilicata is well worth the visit.
 Here are the top reasons why you should add Puglia and Basilicata, Italy to your Wanderlust wish list: